realworldocaml/book/en/command-line-parsing.md

 `time_span`      `Span.t`      `5s`
 `file`           `string`      `/etc/passwd`

-Anonymous arguments don't have to be declared individually.
 A more realistic `md5` function might also read from the standard input if a filename isn't specified.
 We can change our specification with a single line to reflect this by writing:

 ```ocaml
 Command.Spec.(